Adam Ramzy has helped develop a novel gene therapy tool that can act as a “trojan horse” to selectively deliver Cre to beta-cells in the pancreas.

-A third-year medical student at UBC, and a post-doctoral trainee in Dr. Tim Kieffer’s LSI lab since 2014, Dr. Ramzy is first author on a new study recently published in Nature Research Scientific Reports.
+A third-year medical student at UBC, and a PhD student in Dr. Tim Kieffer’s LSI lab since 2014, Dr. Ramzy is first author on a new study recently published in Nature Research Scientific Reports.

 Can you provide a brief overview of your lab’s current research focus?